Al Gore: climate science "reality" versus Republicans

 Gore said the difference now is the amount of money required to run a U.S. political campaign, as well as the global nature of climate change.

-Gore acknowledges that he is often the public figure climate skeptics love to attack.
+Gore acknowledges that he is often the public figure climate sceptics love to attack.

-"That's an honor because there's a long tradition of people who hate a particular message choosing to attack anyone who serves as a messenger delivering that message.
+"That's an honour because there's a long tradition of people who hate a particular message choosing to attack anyone who serves as a messenger delivering that message.
 And I don't take that personally."

 (Editing by Cynthia Osterman)